iprafols/SQUEzE/README.md

 python squeze_training.py
 ```
 optional arguments:

+-h, --help
--h, --help                 show help message and exit
+Show this help message and exit

+--quiet
---quiet                     Do not print messages (default: False)
+Do not print messages (default: False)

 --input-spectra INPUT_SPECTRA [INPUT_SPECTRA ...]
-                                Name of the pkl file(s) containing the spectra that
-                                are to be analysed.
-If multiple files are given, then
+Name of the pkl file(s) containing the spectra that are to be analysed.
+If multiple files
-                                they must be passed as a white-spaced list.
-The
-                                spectra in each of the files will be loaded into
+are given, then they must be passed as a white-spaced list.
+The spectra in each of the
-                                memory as a block, and candidates will be looked for
+files will be loaded into memory as a block, and candidates will be looked for before
-                                before loading the next set of spectra. (default:
+loading the next set of spectra. (default: None)

-                                None)
+--load-candidates
---load-candidates   Load candidates previously found.
-If --input-
-                                candidates is passed, then load from there.
-Otherwise,
+Load candidates previously found.
+If --input- candidates is passed, then load from there.
-                                load from --output-candidates. (default: False)
+Otherwise, load from --output-candidates. (default: False)

 --input-candidates INPUT_CANDIDATES
-                                Name of the pkl file from where candidates will be
-                                loaded. (default: None)
+Name of the pkl file from where candidates will be loaded. (default: None)

 --output-candidates OUTPUT_CANDIDATES
-                                Name of the pkl file where the candidates will be
-                                saved.
-In training mode, the model will be saved using
+Name of the pkl file where the candidates will be saved.
+In training mode, the model will
-                                this name (without the extension) as base name and
+be saved using this name (without the extension) as base name and append the extension
-                                append the extension _model.pkl to it (default: None)
+_model.pkl to it (default: None)

+--check-statistics
+Check the candidates' statistics at the end (default: False)

+--check-probs CHECK_PROBS [CHECK_PROBS ...]
+White-spaced list of the probabilities to check.
+The candidates' statistics will be computed
+for these cuts in probabilities.
+Ignored if --check-statistics is not passed.
+If it is not passed
+and --check-statistics is then np.arange(0.9, 0.0, -0.05) (default: None)

+--save-fits
+Save the final catalogue also as a fits file (default: False)

 --peakfind-width PEAKFIND_WIDTH
 Width (in pixels) of the tipical peak (default: None)

 --peakfind-sig PEAKFIND_SIG
 Minimum significance required to accept a peak (default: None)

 --qso-dataframe QSO_DATAFRAME
-                                Name of the pkl file containing the quasar catalogue
-                                formatted into pandas dataframe.
-Must only contain
+Name of the pkl file containing the quasar catalogue formatted into pandas dataframe.
+Must
-                                information of quasars that will be loaded.
-Must be
+only contain information of quasars that will be loaded.
+Must be present if --qso-cat is not
-                                present if --qso-cat is not passed. (default: None)
+passed. (default: None)

 --qso-cat QSO_CAT
 Name of the fits file containig the quasar catalogue.
-                                Must be present if --qso-dataframe is not passed
+Must be present if --qso-dataframe is not
-                                (default: None)
+passed (default: None)

 --qso-cols QSO_COLS [QSO_COLS ...]
-                                White-spaced list of the data arrays (of the quasar
-                                catalogue) to be loaded.
-Must be present only if
+White-spaced list of the data arrays (of the quasar catalogue) to be loaded.
+Must be present
-                                --qso-cat is passed (default: None)
+only if --qso-cat is passed (default: None)

 --qso-hdu QSO_HDU
-                                Number of the Header Data Unit in --qso-cat where the
-                                catalogue is stored. (default: 1)
+Number of the Header Data Unit in --qso-cat where the catalogue is stored. (default: 1)

 --qso-specid QSO_SPECID
 Name of the column that will be used as specid.
-Must
-                                be included in --qso-cols.
-Must be present only if
+Must be included in --qso-cols.
+Must be present
-                                --qso-cat is passed (default: None)
+only if --qso-cat is passed (default: None)

 --z-precision Z_PRECISION
-                                Maximum difference betwee the true redshift and the
-                                measured redshift for a candidate to be considered a
+Maximum difference betwee the true redshift and the measured redshift for a candidate to be
-                                true detection.
-This option only works on cuts of type
-                                'percentile'. (default: None)
+considered a true detection.
+This option only works on cuts of type 'percentile'. (default: None)

+--lines LINES
---lines LINES           Name of the pkl file containing the lines ratios to be
-                                computed. (default: None)
+Name of the pkl file containing the lines ratios to be computed. (default: None)

---cuts CUTS            Name of the pkl file containing the hard-core
+--cuts CUTS
-                                cuts to be included in the model. (default: None)
---svms SVMS          Name of the pkl file containing the lines to be used
-                                for each of the svm instances. (default: None)
+Name of the pkl file containing the hard-core cuts to be included in the model. (default: None)

 --try-lines [TRY_LINES [TRY_LINES ...]]
-                                Name of the lines that will be associated to the peaks
-                                to estimate the redshift. (default: None)
+Name of the lines that will be associated to the peaks to estimate the redshift. (default: None)

 --weighting-mode WEIGHTING_MODE
-                                Selects the weighting mode when computing the line
-                                ratios.
-Can be 'weights' if ivar is to be used as
+Selects the weighting mode when computing the line ratios.
+Can be 'weights' if ivar is to be
-                                weights when computing the line ratios, 'flags' if
-                                ivar is to be used as flags when computing the line
+used as weights when computing the line ratios, 'flags' if ivar is to be used as flags when
-                                ratios (pixels with 0 value will be ignored, the rest
-                                will be averaged without weighting), or 'none' if
+computing the line ratios (pixels with 0 value will be ignored, the rest will be averaged without
-                                weights are to be ignored. (default: weights)
+weighting), or 'none' if weights are to be ignored. (default: weights)

 ### Usage in test mode